quintype/quintype-amp/docs-src/tutorials/localization.md

 # Localization

 Keywords hardcoded in the default story template provided by AMP library can be translated to other languages by making use of localization feature.
-Pass the translation of the below words as an object to AmpLib via `opts` > `localization`, check `localization` in the [opts tutorial]{@tutorial opts} for the API.
+Pass the translation of the below words as an object to AmpLib via `opts` > `featureConfig` > `localization`, check `localization` in the [opts tutorial]{@tutorial opts} for the API.
 If the translation isn't provided, fallback english words will be used.

 Keyword : Object key